 Eye tracking data were collected using an Eyelink 1000 Plus infrared video-based system by SR Research.
 For all sessions, the camera tracked the participant's right eye at 1000 Hz in a head-stabilized position.
 During session 1, participants were stabilized in a chinrest and the camera was positioned below the task display.
 During session 2, participants were stabilized in the head coil and an MRI-compatible long-range enabled Eyelink 1000 Plus system was positioned outside the scanner bore and beneath the MRI display such that the participant's eye could be tracked through the head coil-mounted mirror.
-In both sessions we calibrated the eye tracker using a 9 point calibration scheme at the start of each task block or scanner run, as needed.
+In both sessions we calibrated the eye tracker using a 9 point calibration scheme at the start of each task block or scanner run or as needed.

-Eye Tracking Preprocessing
+Eye Tracking Preprocessing and Analysis

 Raw gaze data from session 1 and session 2 were preprocessed to identify saccades during task periods of interest.
 For session 1, we extracted gaze data from the response period of test trials and converted the gaze coordinates from pixels into degrees of visual angle.
 We removed the 200 ms prior to blinks and the 200 ms after blinks to remove artifacts.
-We used smoothed gaze data to define saccades as eye movements with a velocity of at least 30 degrees of visual angle/s and an amplitude of at least 0.25 degrees of visual angle (Li et al., 2021).
+We used smoothed gaze data to define saccades as eye movements with a velocity of at least 30 deg/s and an amplitude of at least 0.25 deg (Li et al., 2021).
 Fixations were defined to be periods of stable gaze position occurring between saccades, excluding blinks.
 We corrected saccade trajectories based on the longest fixation of the pretrial central fixation period to account for drift.
-For our analyses, we dropped all saccades that landed within 1 degree of visual angle from central fixation and analyzed the remaining saccades (see Methods/Behavioral Analyses for more details).
+For our analyses, we dropped all saccades that landed within 1 degree of central fixation; of the remaining saccades, we analyzed the end points of the first and last saccade with respect to that trial's target and competitor locations.
 For session 2, we performed the same procedure, but on gaze data from the scene presentation period of search trials.